alanpich/tvImagePlus/docs/examples.md

 ### Responsive images

-If you want to display responsive images with and without the crop, you could use the *ImagePlus Snippet*.
+If you want to display responsive images with and without the crop, you can use the *ImagePlus Snippet*.

 **Snippet Call**
 ```